DNWMNCR/JavaForSmallTeams/style/50_prefer_composition.md

 Composition usually results in more flexible designs.

-First consider using composition, fall back to using inheritance only when composition does not seem to be a good fit.
+First consider using composition, then fall back to using inheritance only when composition does not seem to be a good fit.

 ### Details

 Composition means building things by adding other things together.
-Inheritance is building things by extending behaviour based on an existing class by creating a child classes.
+Inheritance is building things by extending behavior based on an existing class by creating a child classes.

-To take a minimal example, if there is a requirement for a class to accept and store String values some programmers new to Java will reach for inheritance as follows.
+To take a minimal example- If there is a requirement for a class to accept and store String values, some programmers new to Java will reach for inheritance as follows:

 ```java
 class InheritanceAbuse extends ArrayList<String> {